Pathoschild/smapi-mod-dump/source/~misty-spring/DynamicDialogues/docs/creating-questions.md

 ```

 Just remove any fields you won't be using.
-**Note:** If you don't want the question to appear every day, use CP's "When" field.
+**Note:** If you don't want the question to appear every day, use ContentPatcher's "When" field.

 ------------